libretro/fmsx-libretro/README.md

 - horizontal: 256 or 512 (textmode: 32, 40 or 80 columns)
 - vertical: 192 or 212

-Audio: rendered in 48kHz 16b mono.
-fMSX emulates PSG, SCC and FM-PAC.
+Audio: rendered in 48kHz 16b signed mono. fMSX emulates PSG, SCC and FM-PAC (without drums & instruments).

 Framerate: NTSC (US/JP) implies 60Hz - thus 60FPS, PAL (EU) implies 50Hz (=50FPS).
 Gameplay and audio actually becomes 17% slower when switching from NTSC to PAL - just like on a real MSX.